dcunited001/dcunited001.github.io/_posts/2019-1-12-oneironautics-analyze-this.md

 #### Warping To A Skating Rink in South Caroline

-- where my mom wanted to get some pictures taken.
-I don't think she yet knew what had happened. when I got there, DJ equipment started falling to the floor. yet, i don't think the focus on the DJ equipment was strong.
+...
+Where my mom wanted to get some pictures taken.
+I don't think she yet knew what had happened, but I'm not sure she would care.
+Not really.
+When I got there, DJ equipment started falling to the floor. yet, i don't think the focus on the DJ equipment was strong.
 The lighting was blue, the floor glowed and there was more emphasis on lighting and music.

 #### Why did this dream seem different?